Once upon a time there was a fictional town called Destiny, located about an hour west of Cheyenne.

 Thanks to a beloved aunt’s love of genealogy, Christyne discovered both Louisa May Alcott and Harriet Beecher Stowe are members of her extended family tree on her mother’s side.
 She firmly believes her love of writing has always been her destiny.

-She started pursuing her own writing in 2002, sold her first ever ‘finished’ manuscript in 2006 and made her first sale to Harlequin Special Edition two years later.
-She writes contemporary romances full of life, love, a hint of laughter and perhaps a dash of danger too.
+She pursued her own writing in 2002, sold her first ever ‘finished’ manuscript in 2006, and made her first sale to Harlequin two years later.
+She writes contemporary romances full of life, love, a hint of laughter and perhaps a dash of danger.
 And there has to be a ‘happily ever after’ or she’s just not satisfied.

 She lives in south central Texas with two rescue cats, Nomar & Julian, who she named after her favorite all-time players from the Red Sox and NE Patriots.